 A web search of “how to conduct an empathy mapping session” returns many options to choose from.

-Below find a link to the PDF version of our Customer Archetype Template.
+Below find a link to a MS Word version of the BrainKraft Customer Profile.

-Before you rush to fill out the template I want to remind you that the point of building a Customer Archetype is not how fast you fill out the template.
+Before you rush to fill out the template I want to remind you that the point of building a Customer Profile is not how fast you can fill out the template.
 It’s about building understanding and empathy.
 Get the data first.
 Find the common threads.
 Fill out the template last.

-As you learn more about Customer Archetypes you will find it helps refine your Market Segment definitions.
-As you learn more about your Market Segments it drives curiosity about your Customer Archetypes.
+As you learn more about Customer Profiles you will find it helps refine your Market Segment definitions.
+As you learn more about your Market Segments it drives curiosity about your Customer Profiles.

-For your next product launch get started building Customer Archetypes.
+For your next product launch get started building Customer Profiles.
 Start with a basic form (geographic and demographics) and leverage what you learn to expand into an advanced form (psychographics).
-We use them later to help shape your launch strategy.